 Mate optus reception is woeful.
 You can't even get reception in the middle of Sydney near King street with it.
 They used to be good, until Singtel took them over.
 That has more to do with their network and than the technology.
 I switched to Telstra and am rarely out of reception and get good 3g speeds most places I go

+Very well put Fro!!!
+Being in the same situation I feel the anger.There is currently no incentive for the younger generation to work/pay tax.
 At the moment it's leave school,have kids and bludge off society and they damn well know they will be well looked after.Not sure if this is happening in the cities,but it's happening in every country town.